JYL123/Notes/cicd.md

     * Continuous integration and delivery (CI/CD)
 * Integrated with the cloud infrasturcture, control platforms, chat agents, authentication solutions and repositories
 * Bitbucket, Jenkins an cloud technologies ensure builds are automated, scalable and elastic

+### Javascript, Python pipeline vs. Java pipeline
+* Jar files are nor required for scripting languages to be upload to platform before deploy

 ### Static vs. Dynamic Scanning
 * Why? to identify application weaknesses and identify application vulnerabilities.
 To either prevent or remediate weakness of an applicatin.